cty-github/liqianglu-zju.github.io/_pages/about.md

 ## Selected News
-- **Dec 2025:** Wuwei successfully defended his doctoral thesis titled “Software–Hardware Co-Optimization Methods for Quantum Computing Control Systems”.
-He will stay in School of Software and Technology of Zhejiang University as a tenure-track assistant professor.
-Congratulations!
+- **Dec 2025:** Wuwei successfully defended his doctoral thesis titled “Software–Hardware Co-Optimization Methods for Quantum Computing Control Systems”. **He will stay in School of Software and Technology of Zhejiang University as a tenure-track assistant professor.
+Congratulations!**
-- **Nov 2025:** Three papers are accepted to HPCA’26.
+- **Nov 2025:** Three papers are accepted to **HPCA’26**.
 Congratulations to Hanyu and Fangxu.
 Thanks to the two co-authors of the paper, Prof. Fangxin Liu and Prof. Anbang Wu.
-- **Sep 2025:** I was awarded ACM ChinaSys (SIGOPS) Rising Star Award.
+- **Sep 2025:** I was awarded **ACM ChinaSys (SIGOPS) Rising Star Award**.
-- **Sep 2025:** I was awarded CCF-SYS Young Scientist Award (CCF体系结构青年科技奖).
+- **Sep 2025:** I was awarded **CCF-SYS Young Scientist Award** (CCF体系结构青年科技奖).
 - **Jul 2025:** Three papers are accepted to **MICRO’25**.
 Congratulations to Kaiwen, Wuwei, and Qifan.
 - **Jul 2025:** Two papers are accepted to **TC’25** and **TCAD’25**.
 Congratulations to Debin and Tianyao.
 - **Mar 2025:** Two papers are accepted to **ISCA’25**.
 Congratulations to Wuwei and Chenning.